Sephone/billAddress/README.md

       copyButton: 'i.copyBillAddress'
     });

-fields is a list of inputs by their name, the first one is always copied to the second one.
+Fields is a list of inputs by their name, the first one is always copied to the second one.

-all fields are optional
+All fields are optional.
-can be turned off by
+Can be turned off by

     $("#ClientExpressForm").billAddress('destroy');

-can copy manually by
+or copy manually by

     $("#ClientExpressForm").billAddress('copyAddress');